maciejlaskowski/productsAPI/README.md

 ## Instructions
 ### **How to run the programme**
-There are two ways to run the programme.
+There are three ways to run the programme.
 1. Create a **virtual environement** with the files provided.

   Once ready you can start it from the "src" folder with: _python -m app.MicroserviceAPI_